dat-ecosystem/dat/beta-cli-api.md

 You can either merge data from a file/STDIN or you can merge based on a built-in strategy.

-If using a file/STDIN your file should contain a resolution stream (TODO link to example)
+If using a file/STDIN your file should contain a JSON stream (see below).

 If merging a fork, you should specify a strategy option.